Maple Syrup Grading Process

 Golden • Delicate Taste

-The first runs of maple sap in the early spring make the Grade A Light Amber syrup.
+The first runs of maple sap in the early spring make the Grade A Golden Delicate syrup.
 This treasured syrup has a light, golden color with a mild, delicate taste.
 Often used to make maple cream, candy and sugar, it is also excellent as a table syrup – or over ice cream or yogurt.

 Amber • Rich Taste

-Gradually, as the maple season progresses, the syrup darkens a shade to Grade A Medium Amber.
+Gradually, as the maple season progresses, the syrup darkens a shade to Grade A Amber Rich.
 A light amber color and full-bodied flavor, this class of syrup is the product of choice for consumers who desire the classic maple syrup flavor.
 Great for pouring over pancakes, ice cream and oatmeal, this grade is also used for making maple cream and sugar.

 Dark • Robust Taste